FullControlXYZ/fullcontrol/README.md

 the FullControl repository is organized as follows:

 * `docs`: jupyter notebooks describing FullControl and its use.
-For more details, check the readme [here](https://github.com/FullControlXYZ/fullcontrol/tree/master/docs) or jump straight in to the [1-minute demo](https://githubtocolab.com/FullControlXYZ/fullcontrol/blob/master/docs/colab/fast_demo_colab.ipynb)
+For more details, check the readme [here](https://github.com/FullControlXYZ/fullcontrol/tree/master/docs/README.md) or jump straight in to the [1-minute demo](https://githubtocolab.com/FullControlXYZ/fullcontrol/blob/master/docs/colab/fast_demo_colab.ipynb)
 * `fullcontrol`: the FullControl python package.
-For more details, check the readme [here](https://github.com/FullControlXYZ/fullcontrol/tree/master/fullcontrol)
+For more details, check the readme [here](https://github.com/FullControlXYZ/fullcontrol/tree/master/fullcontrol/README.md)
 * `models`: example models that use FullControl.
-For more details, check the readme [here](https://github.com/FullControlXYZ/fullcontrol/tree/master/models)
+For more details, check the readme [here](https://github.com/FullControlXYZ/fullcontrol/tree/master/models/README.md)
 * `lab`: the FullControl lab python package for experimental features.
-For more details, check the readme [here](https://github.com/FullControlXYZ/fullcontrol/tree/master/lab)
+For more details, check the readme [here](https://github.com/FullControlXYZ/fullcontrol/tree/master/lab/README.md)
 * `bin`: scripts for FullControl development activities

+## workflow for new content

+the anticipated workflow for new content is:
+1. demosntrate new ideas with github gists (quick and dirty)
+1. gists inform new additions to the FullControl lab (a little more polished)
+1. lab informs new additions to the main fullcontrol package or models subdirectory

 ## feedback